-We have audited the financial statements of Ferretti S.p.A. (the Company), set out on pages 11 to 111 which comprise the statement of financial position as of December 31, 2022, the income statement, the comprehensive income statement, the cash flows statement, the statement of changes in equity for the year then ended, and the notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Ferretti S.p.A. (the Company), set out on pages 9 to 105 which comprise the statement of financial position as of December 31, 2023, the income statement, the comprehensive income statement, the cash flows statement, the statement of changes in equity for the year then ended, and the notes to the financial statements, including relevant information on the accounting standards applied.

-In our opinion, the financial statements give a true and fair view of the financial position of the Company as of December 31, 2022, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union
+In our opinion, the financial statements give a true and fair view of the financial position of the Company as of December 31, 2023, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union.